22 September 2023

 Blue laser in dark laboratory.

-Quantum communication is a branch of the quantum technology tree, where improved cyber security is an important use. iStockphoto
+Quantum communication is a branch of the quantum technology tree, where improved cyber security is an important use.
+Photographer: iStockphoto

 “We’ll be able to work with new experiments to develop completely new forms of secure communication based on quantum technology,” says Guilherme B Xavier, researcher in the Department of Electrical Engineering at Linköping University.